Cart 0

 Phase 2 (Above)

 Each individual is hand-drawn with ballpoint pen, then printed with platinum-palladium.
 Platinum prints are created using light-sensitive chemicals, cotton paper, and exposure to the sun, an historic archival process invented in the 1800s.
-The noble metals bind directly to the paper; therefore the prints, if properly cared for, can last thousands of years, outliving the individual.
+The noble metals bind directly to the paper; therefore the prints, if properly cared for, can last hundreds of years, outliving the individual.

 Phase 1 (Below)